roybaer/sduino_uno/README.md

 --     | --           | PB6/TOSC1/XTAL1    | PA1/OSCIN
 --     | --           | PB7/TOSC2/XTAL2    | PA2/OSCOUT

-For evaluation purposes, most of the sduino UNO's functionality can be imitated with an STM8-DISCOVERY board and a USB to Serial converter, as described in [docs/discovery.md](this document).
+For evaluation purposes, most of the sduino UNO's functionality can be imitated with an STM8-DISCOVERY board and a USB to Serial converter, as described in [this document](docs/discovery.md).

 ## Differences